- What is Social Science

 Area of Emphasis Requirements - Credits (19)

-- Social Science and Education Electives (Choose any course from the Social Science and Education Division ) Credits: (12) 1
+- Social Science and Education Electives (Choose any course from the Social Science and Education Division or the following list) Credits: (12) 1

 Total Degree Requirements - Credits (60)